-You will be staying in our local program center or with a host family, to provide you with a degree of basic comfort.
-There may be western-style toilets, but the traditional squat-style flush toilet may also be what is in use.
-Sometimes water will need to be heated for showers and these may be bucket style.
-The accommodation is on a local school campus and there is lots of green space to enjoy.We have a big garden available where you can relax during the daytime, and during clear nights, you can even star gaze at the Milky Way from here!
-We suggest that all participants get a local SIM card and buy a bundle to maintain personal internet access.
+You will stay in our local volunteer centre or with a host family.
+The volunteer centre has male and female dorm rooms with shared bathrooms, a communal living room and a dining room.
+There may be western-style toilets, but the traditional squat-style flush toilet is more common.
+Also, the accommodation is on a local school campus and there are lots of green spaces to enjoy, including a large garden where you can relax and socialise.
+Importantly, we suggest that all participants get a local SIM card and buy a bundle to maintain personal internet access.

-There are a multitude of shops located within walking distance of the accommodation as well as small local restaurants, salons, pharmacy, an ATM and local markets).
-The hospital is also within walking distance and is well equipped.
+There are many shops located close to the accommodation, as well as small local restaurants, salons, pharmacy, an ATM and local markets).
+The hospital is also easily reached on foot and is well equipped.

-There is a local “dala-dala” (minibus) area that can take you to Arusha, which is a major city in Tanzania where you can find numerous markets, shops, malls, restaurants, supermarkets and everything you might need within an hour.
+There is a local “dala-dala” (minibus) area that can take you to Arusha, which is a major city in Tanzania where you can find numerous markets, shops, malls, restaurants and supermarkets.

 Trip Country Info

 Time zone: EAT (UTC +3)